 hosts, separated by commas.
 For more information, see Setting variables for Netprobe on Windows platforms in Netprobe variables.

-Non-trusted hosts attempting to connect will cause a warning message to be logged on the Netprobe and to all connected Gatewayand Active Console Event Tickers.
+If a connection fails to match, then a warning message is logged on the Netprobe, all connected Gateways, and Active Console Event Tickers.

-Note: Only one Gateway should attempt to connect to each Netprobe.
-If multiple Gateways connect to a single Netprobe, then only the first connection attempt will get a successful connection.
-The succeeding connection attempts will be rejected.
+Only one Gateway should attempt to connect to each Netprobe.
+If multiple Gateways connect to a single Netprobe, then only the first connection attempt can achieve a successful connection.
+Any subsequent connection attempts will be rejected.